XrXr/xrxr.github.io/content/post/strict-aliasing.md

     ret
 ```

 Ah ha!
-By default, when GCC gets to use the power granted to it by the
+By default, when GCC gets to use the powers granted to it by the
 standard, it can assume that `short` writes have no effect on `unsigned` reads,
 but `-fno-strict-aliasing` tells GCC to forget about that part of the standard.